PvPHall/Vine/README.md

     </a>
 </p>-->

-**Vine** is a Java PreProcessor to use on codebase with multiple Minecraft versions.
+**Vine** is a Java PreProcessor to use one codebase with multiple Minecraft versions.
 Created and used for [PvPHall Client](https://pvphall.com).

 ## Table of content
 - [Usage](#usage)